 This section of the Rideau Canal Waterway website is devoted to the various memorial and markers that have been erected to commemorate those who helped to build the Rideau, including many of those who died during the construction of the canal.
-Definitive figures are not available, but a rough estimate is that about 1000 men died, the vast majority from various diseases, including at least half that died from malaria (a temperate form of malaria endemic to warmer parts of Ontario at the time - it wasn't unique to the Rideau).
+Definitive figures are not available, but a rough estimate is that about 1000 people died, the vast majority from various diseases, including about half that died from malaria (a temperate form of malaria endemic to warmer parts of Ontario at the time - it wasn't unique to the Rideau).
 For instance, in 1830, during the “sickly season” which spanned from August to mid-September, in the southern Rideau (from Newboro to Kingston Mills), the area hardest hit by malaria, there were up to 1327 men employed on the job in that section, of which 787 took sick with malaria.
 Deaths in that period were 27 men, 13 women and 15 children.
 Death from workplace accidents by contrast were quite low, for instance only seven workers died by accident in 1827.

 Some of these groups have been memorialized in one way or another as shown below.
 The listing has been arranged in geographic order - south to north.